manateelazycat/lsp-bridge/README.md

 ## Add support for new language?

-1. Create configuration file under lsp-bridge/langserver, such as `pyright.json` for pyright (windows user please uses `pyright_windows.json`, macOS user please uses `pyright_darwin.json`).
+1. Create a configuration file in the lsp-bridge/langserver directory.
+For example, `pyright.json` is the configuration file for the pyright server (use `pyright_windows.json` for Windows and `pyright_darwin.json` for macOS).
-2. Add `(mode . server_name)` to `lsp-bridge-single-lang-server-mode-list` in `lsp-bridge.el`, such as `(python-mode . "pyright")`.
+2. Add `(mode . server_name)` to the `lsp-bridge-single-lang-server-mode-list` option in the lsp-bridge.el file, for example, `(python-mode . "pyright")`.
-3. Add new mode-hook to `lsp-bridge-default-mode-hooks` in `lsp-bridge.el`.
+3. Add a new mode-hook to the `lsp-bridge-default-mode-hooks` option in the lsp-bridge.el file.
-4. Add new mode indent to `lsp-bridge-formatting-indent-alist` in `lsp-bridge.el`.
+4. Add a new indentation variable to the `lsp-bridge-formatting-indent-alist` option in the lsp-bridge.el file.

-Welcome to send PR to help us improve support for LSP servers, thanks for your contribution!
+We welcome patches to help us support more LSP servers.
+Thank you for your help!

 ## Supported language servers